yuhonghong66/ModelZoo/ImageClassification/CIFAR10/All_CNN/readme.md

 ### neon version
-The model weigth file above has been generated using neon version tag [v1.4.0]((https://github.com/NervanaSystems/neon/releases/tag/v1.4.0).
+The model weight file above has been generated using neon version tag [v1.4.0]((https://github.com/NervanaSystems/neon/releases/tag/v1.4.0).
 It may not work with other versions.

 ### Performance
-This model is acheiving 89.5% top-1 accuracy on the validation data set.
-This accuracy is acheived using zca whitened, global contrast normalized data, without crops or flips.
+This model is achieving 89.5% top-1 accuracy on the validation data set.
+This accuracy is achieved using zca whitened, global contrast normalized data, without crops or flips.
 This is the same performance we achieve running the same model configuration and data through Caffe.